How to Comply with The Dutch DPA's Cookie Consent Guidelines

 - Multiple language support with 70+ languages, which allows you to customize your cookie consent banner in the language of your target users

-- Future-proof cookie consent compliance solution that supports California’s CCPA, Brazil’s LGPD alongside other upcoming data privacy regulations globally.
+- A future-proof cookie consent compliance solution that supports California’s CCPA and Brazil’s LGPD alongside other upcoming data privacy regulations globally.

 Check out the other Cookie Consent Guidelines from other European Data Protection Authorities that you may need to comply with as well;

 - Belgian Data Protection Authority (DPA) Cookie Consent Guidance